Eco friendly laundry

-What’s that?
+What is eco friendly laundry?
 These new jargons keep on coming right?
 But this one is fairly straight forward.
 When you reduce your electricity consumption & switch to a plant-based laundry detergent, you win the prize for “Green laundry”.

-You always don't need the latest product or the gadget to lessen your eco footprint.
-Most of the time, it's a simple change in behaviour.
+Rather than pushing a new product at you, I want to talk about changing habits & perspectives.
+You always don’t need the latest product or the gadget to lessen your eco footprint.
+Most of the time, it’s a simple change in behaviour.

 5 Reasons Why Eco Friendly Laundry is Good

-1. Save Money & Energy
+1. Save Money

 It saves a lot of electricity.
 Research has shown that a highly efficient tumble dryer will cost 4.5 kwh per cycle.
 Based on average electricity costs in the uk, if you run your tumble dryer 3 times a week, it will cost around £70 a year to run.